zessta/GenQ/JS_correct_incorrect.md

 ## Question 45:**Rate Limiter**
-Question: Implement a rate limiter that caps the number of requests to an API endpoint to N requests per minute with a rolling window.
+Description: Implement a rate limiter that caps the number of requests to an API endpoint to N requests per minute with a rolling window.